 What to do in the Interim

-Therefore, if you’re involved with this middle-period between two leases on a commercial property, then it’s important to quickly understand what adjustment-rent is at stake and both what it is and when it’s due.
+Therefore, if you’re involved with this middle-period between two leases on a commercial property, then it’s crucial to quickly understand what adjustment-rent is at stake and both what it is and when it’s due.

-Whether you’re a landlord wanting to receive as much rent as possible, a tenant wanting to reduce further, or a middle-man advisor stuck in the middle - a lot can be at stake, and come as a nasty (or pleasant) surprise if not accounted for correctly.
+Whether you’re a landlord wanting to receive as much rent as possible, a tenant wanting to reduce further, or a middle-man advisor stuck in the middle - a lot can be at stake and come as a nasty (or pleasant) surprise if not accounted for correctly.